 More so, checking items off the chore list can communicate that each partner takes their responsibilities seriously — therefore taking the relationship seriously.

-A list of household chores allows you and your significant other to divide and conquer.
+A list of household responsibilities allows you and your significant other to divide and conquer.
 This means that each of you have your own tasks, different from one another to get done around the house.

 This prevents each of you from accidentally doing the same chores as the other.